kernelwernel/VMAware/README.md

 <br>

 > [!NOTE]
-> We are looking for translators willing to translate this README into your native language if it isn't included.
+> We are looking for translators willing to translate this README into your native language.
 If you'd like to contribute, feel free to give us a PR!

 ## Example 🧪